Aquatic Biomes Websites

 Presentation

-Uses appropriate visual and artifact during presentation and presents information in a clear, organized manner, highlighting important details.
+and presents information in a clear, organized manner, highlighting important

-Uses appropriate visual and artifact during presentation and presents information in a mostly clear, organized manner,
+and presents information in a mostly clear, organized manner,

 highlighting most